Editorial note: I received a copy of A Good Neighborhood in exchange for a review.

 But when I finished it, I felt deflated a bit.
 I’m not going to sugarcoat it, this is a hard story and the reason why is because it felt so realistic and that is the most heartbreaking thing of all.
 Maybe what’s happening in the world will allow us to reset but there’s a lot of injustice that is still happening in the world.

 So here’s where I am—this is a very impactful read but it’s a hard one.
-If you want to read someone lighter during this social distancing era, I would put A Good Neighborhood aside for another time.
-But I know some people can read or watch any subject now and if you’re in that category, give this one a try.
+If you want to read someone lighter, I would put A Good Neighborhood aside for another time.
+But I know some people can read or watch any subject at any time and if you’re in that category, give this one a try.

 Check out my book club questions here.